After a week of waiting and continuing to prepare every day, the day for the swim was finally here.

 The swim had taken me 3 hours and 7 minutes, but it was two years in the making.

 Looking back at all the events that had led me to complete the swim, I am grateful to all the supportive swimmers (now friends) I had met in the prior two years.
 From the fun swimmers with the San Diego Triathlon Club (the Wednesday, Friday and Sunday swim crew), to the folks at the La Jolla Cove Swim Club.
+Thanks to Swim Labs Encinitas.
+Also a big thank you to Total Immersion swimming and Joel for helping me find my efficient stroke – that I will continue to work on to improve.

 I look forward to continuing to swim – to enjoy the exercise, comradery and freedom I experience when swimming in the open water.